ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The architecture of the Transport Services System is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?RFC8923}}.
 These documents identified common features and patterns across all transport protocols developed thus far in the IETF.

-Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this also considers the impact of transport security protocols on the feature-set exposed by Transport Services {{?RFC8922}}.
+Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this document also considers the impact of transport security protocols on the feature-set exposed by Transport Services {{?RFC8922}}.

 One of the key insights to come from identifying the minimal set of features provided by transport protocols {{?RFC8923}} was that features either require application interaction and guidance (referred to in that document as Functional or Optimizing Features), or else can be handled automatically by an implementation of the Transport Services System (referred to as Automatable Features).
 Among the identified Functional and Optimizing Features, some are common across all or nearly all transport protocols, while others present features that, if specified, would only be useful with a subset of protocols, but would not harm the functionality of other protocols.
 For example, some protocols can deliver messages faster for applications that do not require messages to arrive in the order in which they were sent.
 This functionality needs to be explicitly allowed by the application, since reordering messages would be undesirable in many cases.